nealbarshes/nealbarshes.github.io/FootInfection/index.md

 V= | Vitamin C 500mg PO BID and <br>Vitamin D3 25mg PO daily <br>Vancomycin with [calculated dosage](https://clincalc.com/Vancomycin/) only if MRSA nares swab is positive OR if  pre-op. for abscess I&D.
 E= | ”Ensure” BID (though Glucerna SR has lowest added sugar) T= | Tylenol PRN for pain or temperature >100.4F
 He= | Heparin subcutaneous q8h.
-Do not hold for OR
+Do not hold for OR.<br>Home meds except metformin, Coumadin, other anticoagulants.
 L= | Lactobacillus 2 caps PO BID
 I= | Insulin: 50% of long-acting insulin home dose + sliding scale PRN M= | Multivitamin 1 cap daily
 B= | Blood pressure meds, baseline + at least one PRN for SBP>140mmHg

-Continue all home meds except metformin, Coumadin, other anticoagulants

 Do not empirically treat for <i>Pseudomonas</i>, as this organism represents [only 3% of isolates at our hospital](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%2C%20DFO%20treatment%20failure.pdf).
 Similarly, do not empirically treat for methicillin-sensitive <i>Staphylococcus aureus</i> (MRSA).
 For those with no abscess and negative MRSA nasal swab testing is negative, MRSA has been found in foot microbiology in only [5% of our patients](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Ashong%2C%20MRSA%20osteomyelitis%202016.pdf).
 This increases to [22% with either abscess or MRSA nasal swab findings and to 58% with both](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Ashong%2C%20MRSA%20osteomyelitis%202016.pdf).